-As your opponent steps forward with a high punch towards your face (jodan-zuki), slide to the outside again as in the second throw, but block high with your front hand as in the first throw.
+As your opponent steps forward with a high punch towards your face (jodan-zuki), slide to the outside and block high with your front hand.

 Quickly slide forward (yori-ashi) past the outside of your opponent’s attacking arm, striking him on the chin with your open hand (shotei-uchi).
 Then, as your opponent flinches, promptly step in behind his front leg (fumi-komi) and circle your outstretched arm behind your opponent’s neck, hugging it tight as your bring him down, simultaneously pushing with your free hand at the small of his back to increase the effectiveness

-Interestingly enough, some of the MMA fighters from my academy use a similar technique quite often – with much success.
+Interestingly enough, MMA fighters from my academy use a similar technique quite often – with great success!

 #4.
 Katawa Guruma: ‘Cripple Wheel’

-The katawa guruma, or cripple wheel (similar versions are also known as Fireman’s Carry) is a quite popular move in many fighting traditions that involve throws (like Judo, Greco-Roman Wrestling, Shuao Jiao etc.).
+The katawa guruma, or cripple wheel (similar versions are also known as Fireman’s Carry) is a quite popular move in many fighting arts that involve throws (like Judo, Wrestling, Shuao Jiao etc.).

 Now, with your free hand, reach down between your opponent’s legs and seize his dumplings (or just grab a hold of his thigh), lifting up as high as possible while you pull his neck down to your right backside.

-Naturally, you’ll recognize this exact move from several kata (like Kusanku/Kanku Dai, Passai/Bassai Dai, Unsu/Unshu etc.)
+Naturally, you’ll recognize this exact bunkai move from several kata (like Kusanku/Kanku Dai, Passai/Bassai Dai, Unsu/Unshu etc.)

 #5.
 Tsubame Gaeshi: ‘Swallow Reversal’

-Funakoshi sensei was known for letting his poetic side shine through when naming techniques and kata on more than one occasion – this move is no exception.
+Funakoshi sensei was known for letting his poetry shine through when naming techniques, and this move is no exception.

 To perform the tsubame (lit. swallow, yes, the bird) gaeshi, step back and perform a rising cross block (juji-uke/hasami-uke) with open hands to deflect your opponent’s high punch (jodan-zuki), and immediately grab the attacking arm from the inside, striking to your opponent’s jaw with a vicious backfist (ura-ken) strike.